Summer

 The Garden

 When we moved into the Shippen, the garden was a grassed area bordered by a traditional mixed hedge.
 It was a blank canvas.
-Wildegoose Nursery planned and planted a wonderful mix of perennials that have matured into a haven for birds and insects.
+Wildegoose Nursery planned and planted a wonderful mix of perennials and grasses that have matured into a haven for birds and insects.

 Seasonal sketches of the garden will be for sale in the Garden Collection and Available Work.